 Change in Value of Warrants.
-The change in value of warrants was a non-cash gain of \$286 and \$796 for the three and six months ended June 30, 2013, respectively.
-The change in value of warrants for both the three and six months ended June 30, 2012 was a non-cash loss of \$174.
-These gains and losses result from periodic valuation adjustments related to our stock price fluctuations for warrants issued in connection with the Visser MTA Agreement and our senior convertible notes issued as part of the July 2012 Private Placement (as discussed below).
-Changes in the value of our warrants are non-cash and do not affect the operations of our business.
+The change in value of warrants was a non-cash loss of \$2,511 and \$1,715 for the three and nine months ended September 30, 2013, respectively.
+The change in value of warrants was a non-cash gain of \$4,184 and \$4,010 for the three and nine months ended September 30, 2012, respectively.
+These gains and losses result from periodic valuation adjustments related to fluctuations in our stock price for warrants issued in connection with the Visser MTA Agreement and our senior convertible notes issued in our private placement that closed in July 2012, as further described in note 3 to the accompanying financial statements (the "July 2012 Private Placement").
+Changes in the value of our warrants are non-cash and do not affect the core operations of our business or liquidity.

 Change in Value of Embedded Conversion Feature Liability.
-Change in value of embedded conversion feature liability was a non-cash gain of \$1,378 and \$3,056 for the three and six months ended June 30, 2013,respectively.
-The change in value of embedded conversion feature liability is due to changes in our stock price associated with the valuation of our embedded conversion feature liability related to the Senior Convertible Notes issued as part of the July 2012 Private Placement, as well as the gradual decrease in the embedded conversion feature liability in conjunction with the amortization of our Senior Convertible Notes (see note 3 in the accompanying footnote to the financial statements).
+Change in value of embedded conversion feature liability was a non-cash gain (loss) of \$(2,435) and \$621 for the three and nine months ended September 30, 2013, respectively.
+The change in value of embedded conversion feature liability is due to changes in our stock price associated with the valuation of our embedded conversion feature liability related to the senior convertible notes issued as part of the July 2012 Private Placement, as well as the gradual decrease in the embedded conversion feature liability in conjunction with the amortization of our senior convertible notes.
+As part of the final conversion of the senior convertible notes on July 17, 2013, the associated embedded conversion liability was reduced to zero due to exercise of the conversion option and was included in the calculation of the resulting gain on extinguishment of the senior convertible notes (see note 7 in the accompanying footnotes to the financial statements).

 Debt Discount Amortization.
-Debt discount amortization expense was \$2,108 and \$6,143 of non-cash expense for the three and six months ended June 30, 2013, respectively (See Consolidated Statements of Cashflows in the accompanying financial statements).
-Debt discount amortization primarily relates to the amortization of \$12,000 of original debt discount over the term of the Senior Convertible Notes issued as part of the July 2012 Private Placement along with its issuance cost.
-The amount includes amortization of debt discount of \$1,673 and \$4,353 for the three and six months ended June 30, 2013, respectively, under the effective interest method, as well as \$435 and \$1,790 of expense for the three and six months period ended June 30, 2013, respectively, related to the additional issuance of stock at a discount in relation to the amortization of our Senior Convertible Notes.
+Debt discount amortization expense was \$361 and \$6,504 of non-cash expense for the three and nine months ended September 30, 2013, respectively (See Consolidated Statements of Cash Flows in the accompanying financial statements).
+Debt discount amortization primarily relates to the amortization of \$12,000 of original debt discount over the term of the senior convertible notes issued as part of the July 2012 Private Placement along with related issuance costs.
+The amount includes amortization of debt discount and issuance costs of \$188 and \$4,541 for the three and nine months ended September 30, 2013, respectively, under the effective interest method, as well as \$173 and \$1,964 of expense for the three and nine months period ended September 30, 2013, respectively, related to the additional issuance of stock at a discount in relation to the amortization of our senior convertible notes.
+As part of the final conversion of the senior convertible notes on July 17, 2013, the associated unamortized debt discount and debt issuance costs were reduced to zero and were included in the calculation of the resulting gain on extinguishment of the senior convertible notes (see note 7 in the accompanying footnotes to the financial statements).

 Financing Costs.
-Financing costs consisted of \$1,355 for the three and six months ended June 30, 2012 related to the recording of our warrant liability for the issuance of warrants to purchase 15,000,000 shares of our common stock to Visser at an exercise price of \$0.22 per share and expiring on June 1, 2017 under the Visser MTA Agreement (see note 3 in the accompanying footnote to the financial statements).
+Financing costs consisted of \$1,355 for the three and nine months ended September 30, 2012 related to the recording of our warrant liability for the issuance of warrants to purchase 15,000,000 shares of our common stock to Visser at an exercise price of \$0.22 per share, which expire on June 1, 2017 under the Visser MTA Agreement (see note 3 in the accompanying footnotes to the financial statements).
 No such financing costs were incurred in 2013.